Shinjuro-svg/finance_tracker/README.md

 # Finance Tracker

 A simple finance tracker application that allows users to manage their income, expenses, and budget.
 The app uses PHP and MySQL to store and retrieve financial records.
-Users can add, edit, and delete their financial entries securely, based on their unique email accounts.
+Users can add, edit, and delete their financial entries securely, based on their unique email account.

 ## Features